 While the weather is still good, there are significantly fewer people.
 This is a good “shoulder season” month: good weather, fewer crowds.

 This time of year, temperatures drop to a bone-chilling 1.3° C (35° F).
 Now, just 6 hours of average daylight temperatures are available, but even though the days are short, this is prime Northern Lights-watching season.
 On many days you will see light rain or snow; even fog.

 Other than January, this month is the darkest of the year, with only about 4 hours of daytime light to play with.
-Ski season in Iceland usually starts in mid-December (or early January).
+Ski season usually starts in mid-December (or early January).
 The Blue Lagoon sees the fewest crowds in early December.
 Average daytime temperatures linger around -0.1° C (31° F).

 On the flip side, this is prime fodder for some great Northern Lights viewing, when it is not snowing or raining, that is.

-Iceland is one of the premiere locations on the planet to view the Northern Lights, thanks to its remote location away from any city light pollution (save for Reykjavik).
-The season for Northern Lights in Iceland lasts from late September through mid-April, however there are conditions required to get the best view.
+This is one of the premiere locations on the planet to view the Northern Lights, thanks to its remote location away from any city light pollution (save for Reykjavik).
+The season for Northern Lights lasts from late September through mid-April, however there are conditions required to get the best view.
 The sky must be clear and solar flares on the surface of the sun must occur, which produces the dancing lights.

-Along with the Northern Lights, Iceland is a world-class spot for incredible whale watching.
+Along with the Northern Lights, this island is a world-class spot for incredible whale watching.
 Optimal times for catching the whales in action is mid-June through the first week of September, however sightings do happen anywhere from April through October.
 Tours are available at several places around the island, including Reykjavik as well as the “whale capital” of Husavik in the north.